Acupuncture Points and Meridians

 The differing terminologies and technologies used in Chinese and Western medical paradigms reveal a difference in perspective and approach.
 Both medical paradigms are valid and effective in different ways.
 And each one does things the other cannot.
 Neither paradigm is complete unto itself.

 Ancient Chinese practitioners saw that health and vitality corresponded to the flow of Qi throughout the body.
 They saw that positive emotions enhanced Qi flow, negative emotions diminished Qi flow, and this had corresponding effects on one’s physical health and well-being.
 And they found that stimulating certain acupuncture points stimulated the movement of Qi.
 Releasing Qi stagnation in the Liver can release underlying suppressed emotions and assist in the processing of emotional experiences leading to emotional harmony.
-Dispersing Qi stagnation can also move the blood and alleviate pain in all sorts of situations from PMS to injuries.
+Dispersing Qi and blood stagnation can also move the blood and alleviate pain in all sorts of situations, from PMS to injuries.

 Three key factors determine the effectiveness of an acupuncture treatment: